-Some think that the majority of Americans actually tend to be both economically conservative yet socially liberal.
+Some polls may indicate that the majority of Americans actually tend to be both economically conservative yet socially liberal.
 Yet as Sartwell notes, such a position, even if it's the majority position, doesn't make a whole lot of sense using the left-right spectrum.
 Consider:

 The left pole, meanwhile, could be a stateless society of barter and localism; or a world of equality in which people are not subordinated by race, gender, and sexuality; or a pervasive welfare state; or a Khmer Rouge reeducation regime.
 The Nazi Party, Catholic Church, hereditary aristocracy, Ayn Rand capitalists, and redneck gun enthusiasts are all on the same side of the left-right spectrum.
 So are hacktivists, food-stamp officials, anti-globalization activists, anarcho-primitivists, and advocates of a world government.
 It would be hard to come up with a less coherent or less useful way of thinking about politics.

 Narrows all alternatives to variations on hierarchy, structures of inequality, or profoundly unjust distributions of power and wealth.
 There are alternatives, and the one I would suggest is this: We should arrange political positions according to whether they propose to increase hierarchy or to dismantle it.

-So an alternative political spectrum could be based on how much various systems tend to control people, or conversely, how much they propose to dismantle hierarchies of power and wealth.
+So an alternative political spectrum, Sartwell notes, could be based on how much various systems tend to control people, or conversely, how much they propose to dismantle hierarchies of power and wealth.
 What this would look like is a vertical scale with the most hierarchical or authoritarian systems (whether political or economic) at the top, down to the least hierarchical, self-governing and decentralized at the bottom.